scaleoutsystems/fedn/README.rst

 Core design principles:

 -  **Seamless transition from proof-of-concepts to real-world FL**.
-FEDn has been designed to make the journey from R&D to real-world deployments as smooth as possibe.
-Develop your federated learning use case in a pseudo-local environment, then deploy it to FEDn Studio (cloud or on-premise) for real-world scenarios.
 No code change is required to go from development and testing to production.

--  **Designed for scalability and resilience.** FEDn enables model aggregation through multiple aggregation servers sharing the workload.
-A hierarchical architecture makes the framework well suited borh for cross-silo and cross-device use-cases.
-FEDn seamlessly recover from failures in all critical components, and manages intermittent client-connections, ensuring robust deployment in production environments.
+-  **Designed for scalability and resilience.** Multiple aggregation servers (combiners) can share the workload.
+FEDn seamlessly recover from failures in all critical components and manages intermittent client-connections.
+This ensures robust deployments that scale to millions of devices, making FEDn suitable both for cross-silo and cross-device use-cases..

 -  **Secure by design.** FL clients do not need to open any ingress ports, facilitating distributed deployments across a wide variety of settings.
 Additionally, FEDn utilizes secure, industry-standard communication protocols and supports token-based authentication and RBAC for FL clients (JWT), providing flexible integration in production environments.